 The sound from the bow is similar to that of a violin or a cello.
-The normal weight of the bow should be from 86-95 gram.
-The string of Horsehead fiddle is made from horsetail hair coated with cedar wood resin and around 250 pieces of horsetails are used in one instrument.
+The normal weight of the bow should be from 86-95 grams.
+The string of the Horsehead fiddle is made from horsetail hair coated with cedarwood resin and around 250 pieces of horsetails are used in one instrument.

 Since the surface of Khuur has been changed from leather to wooden and Mongolian musicians attempt to change the size, currently khuur is having a standard size.

 Therefore, the basic sizes of the instrument are as follow :